-Alaska Airlines will soon be rolling out electronic bag tags, intended to make the process of checking a bag easier.
-While I think this is a cool(ish) concept, trying to make customers pay for it seems like a stretch.
+Alaska Airlines has formally started rolling out electronic bag tags, intended to make the process of checking a bag easier.
+While I think this is a cool(ish) concept, trying to make customers pay for it seems like a major hurdle to this being adapted on a widespread basis.

 How Alaska’s DIY electronic bag tags work

-Alaska Airlines has announced that it will become the first airline in the United States to launch electronic bag tags later this year.
+Alaska Airlines has announced that it has become the first airline in the United States to launch electronic bag tags.
+Plans for this were first announced earlier this year, but we’re finally now seeing this implemented.
 Interestingly the airline trialed (and abandoned) the concept back in 2016, though it seems that Alaska is giving it another go.

 How is that possible?
-Customers will be given a permanent electronic bag tag, and by touching the phone used for check-in to the electronic bag tag, the information will be transmitted from the phone.
+Customers will be given a permanent electronic bag tag, measuring three inches by five inches.
+By touching the phone used for check-in to the electronic bag tag, the information will be transmitted from the phone.
 The electronic bag tag screen will then display the passenger’s flight information.

 Then when the passenger arrives at the airport, they can go straight to the bag drop, and just present their boarding pass and ID.
 Alaska claims that this program will reduce the time spent dropping off checked luggage by nearly 40%.